Rimšė

-Rimšė (Rymszany) is a town in the Ignalina district municipality, Utena County, Lithuania, center of the Rimšė Eldership.
+Rimšė (Rymszany) is a town in the Ignalina district municipality, Utena County, Lithuania, The centre of the Rimšė Eldership is located here.

 History

 In the interwar period it belonged to the Wilno Land/Wilno Voivodeship of the Second Polish Republic, together with the municipality (gmina) of which it was the capital: Rymszany Municipality.
 According to the 1921 Polish census, the town had a population of 290, 52.1% Jewish and 42.1% Polish.